-- In 2009, tanning beds were classified as carcinogenic to humans.
+In 2009, tanning beds were classified as carcinogenic.
 Carcinogenic is another word for cancer-causing.
-This means tanning beds are considered to be in the highest category of cancer risk to humans.
+This means tanning beds are considered to be in the highest category of cancer risk to people.

 Some common myths used by the tanning industry:

 "Our tanning beds use UVA rays, which are the safe UV rays”.